 - Shock absorber bushes

-- A basic mechanic tool kit including sockets, spanners, and pliers will help make repairing things along the way a lot easier.
+A basic mechanic tool kit including sockets, spanners, and pliers will help repair things along the way.

 If you’re not sure, your mechanic or a forum dedicated to your vehicle type are the best places to ask for vehicle-specific recommendations.
 You don’t want to be caught without a hard-to-find item along the Gibb River Road, it will be time-consuming and expensive to track down.